platformio/platformio-docs/projectconf/section_env_build.rst

 .. note::
-  If you need more advanced control and would like to apply changes to PIO Build System environment, please refer to :ref:`projectconf_section_env_advanced` and use Pre/Post Extra Scripts.
+  If you need more advanced control and would like to apply changes to PlatformIO Build System environment, please refer to :ref:`projectconf_advanced_scripting`.

 Example: